 2. Soup Choice For Summer Wedding Buffet Menu

 Wedding dinners that consist of a five-course serving are likely to have a soup option.
 It’s okay to skip the soup, especially in the summer months.
-Most guests won’t enjoy sipping hot soup in 90 degree weather anyway.
+Most guests won’t enjoy sipping hot soup in 90-degree weather anyway.
 If you must stick with the formalities of it all, consider chilled options that will be better enjoyed.

 3. Chocolate Dipped Strawberries

 This is a favor that is as messy as it is delicious.
-If you must have them, consider serving them to the tables during the reception and not sitting them out for them to get warm and lose their presentation.
+If you must have them, consider serving them at the tables during the reception and not sitting them out for them to get warm and lose their presentation.